bensutherland/assembly_metrics/README.md

 # Assembly Metrics
 Assess a genome assembly using various metrics (e.g. N50, total length, BUSCO)

 Scripts found within the directory `01_scripts/00_utility_scripts` originate from various sources, and these are attributed within each of the scripts themselves.
+Many are from Eric Normandeau's scripts repo:  https://github.com/enormandeau/Scripts

 Run scripts from the main directory of the repo.